The Story of a Home Made Burger:

 You ponder awhile.
 If you walk to your local supermarket you may or may not find all the ingredients.
 And, then you’ll feel obliged to keep going…

-Instead, you log into Quiqup and order your ingredients there, to be delivered super quick and right to your door whether that is home or, like me, an office.
+Instead, you log into Quiqup and order your ingredients for your home made beef burger there, to be delivered super quick and right to your door whether that is home or, like me, an office.
 It’s quick, efficient and you can use Quiqup for any one of a range of services – if you forget your keys or your mobile, for instance, Quiqup will pick them up from whoever is left at home.
 For groceries, it’s a no brainer.
 And, making your own burger is always better than the fast food alternative in terms of taste.

-I was asked to try Hellmann’s juiciest ever burger recipe, which uses just a spoon of mayo to make a meltingly tender pattie.
+I was asked to try Hellmann’s juiciest ever burger recipe, which uses just a spoon of mayo to make a meltingly tender pattie and a delicious beef burger.
 With Quiqup on call, it was easy enough to get all the ingredients together.
 And, I’ve been dining in (!) on the results all weekend.

 Here’s the recipe if you’d like to try for yourself.